‘This Is Us’ Fans Prepare For Time Capsule Tearjerker With Past And Present-Day Cabin Storylines

 This Is Us fans are worried about the “Sad Three.”
-The NBC drama recently wrapped a trilogy that showed present-day Kevin, Randall, and Kate (Justin Hartley, Sterling K. Brown and Chrissy Metz) all in a bad way, and a time capsule tearjerker is now on the way.
+The NBC drama recently wrapped a trilogy that showed present-day Kevin, Randall, and Kate (Justin Hartley, Sterling K. Brown and Chrissy Metz) all in a bad way, and a time capsule tearjerker is now coming.

 The promo for the upcoming This Is Us episode “The Cabin” shows a pre-teen Big Three (Parker Bates, Lonnie Chavis, and Mackenzie Hancsicsak) getting ready to bury a time capsule with Pearson patriarch Jack (Milo Ventimiglia) on the grounds of the family’s mountain cabin.
-Flash forward nearly 30 years, and fans have some theories as to what was buried back in the day, as the three set out to dig up the time capsule.
+Flash forward nearly 30 years, and fans have some theories as to what was buried back in the day, as the three set out to dig up the capsule.

 In comments to an Instagram post teasing the new episode, fans admitted they are nervous about what happens with the dual This Is Us storylines, especially with Pearson sister Kate.
 Fans last saw a 1990s-era Kate (Hannah Zeile) in a volatile situation with her boyfriend, Marc (Austin Abrams), while present-day Kate’s marriage is in danger of imploding.